xunluoshan/xunluoshan.github.io/_posts/2025-02-28-asd-adhd-meme.md

 Having both ADHD & autism can sometimes feel like there are contradicting forces within you.

-Traits that seem incompatible on the surface can exist in the same person .
+Traits that seem incompatible on the surface can exist in the same person.

 Everyone with ADHD & autism is different.